-Gavi partners with the International Federation of Pharmaceutical Manufacturers Association to provide the right vaccines in the right amounts to the developing country market
+Gavi partners with the International Federation of Pharmaceutical Manufacturers Association (IFPMA) to provide suitable, quality vaccines in adequate amounts to the developing country market.

-Gavi's partnership with vaccine companies in the industrialised world provides a critical bridge for harnessing their research and technical expertise to making and supplying vaccines that address the needs of developing countries.
+Gavi's partnership with vaccine companies in the industrialised world provides a critical bridge from harnessing their research and technical expertise to making and supplying vaccines that address the needs of developing countries.

 Advance Market Commitment